How to Evaluate Behavioral Models: Introduction

 \section{Introduction}

-Classical economic models often fail to describe human behavior: e.g., people often choose dominated actions~\citep{Goeree2001}, reason incorrectly about probabilities close to \mbox{0 or 1}~\citep{Kahneman2013}, and fail to account for others' strategic decision making~\citep{Kneeland2015}.
-In response to such failures, behavioral economics aims to learn predictive models of human behavior, fitting models to datasets describing actual human responses to strategic situations.
-Such models offer cognitive scientists tools for learning about how humans think, especially when confronted with economic or strategic choices, and can help the designers of economic systems to tune their designs to perform well in the face of realistic behavior.
+Theoretical models of decision-making are often poor descriptions of behavior in practice.
+As a prime example, classic economic models such as Nash equilibrium fail to describe salient aspects of human behavior: people often choose dominated actions~\citep{Goeree2001} and fail to account for others' strategic decision making~\citep{Kneeland2015}.
+In response to such failures, fields such as behavioral game theory aim to develop interpretable models that can predict human responses to strategic situations.
+Such models are helpful to cognitive scientists, for learning how humans think when confronted with economic or strategic choices; to designers of economic systems, for tuning these systems to perform better in practice; and to designers of cooperative AI agents, for enabling these agents to effectively coordinate their behavior with humans~\cite{Hu2020, Carroll2019}.

-However, evaluating the quality of such a model on a dataset requires a loss function.\footnote{So does fitting the parameters of such a model from data.
-However, directly minimizing the test loss on a training set can cause a model to overfit, leading it to generalize poorly.
-To avoid overfitting, it is typical instead to minimize some \emph{different} loss function on the training set---for example, replacing the loss with a smooth or convex proxy, or regularizing to prefer simpler models~\citep{Murphy2012}.
-We set these issues aside in what follows, focusing on the appropriate loss for practitioners to aim to minimize on unseen test data.} Researchers working in behavioral game theory have made a wide variety of different choices about precisely which loss function to use for such evaluations, with error rate, negative log-likelihood, cross-entropy, and (at least two notions of) mean-squared error all being common choices.
-Clearly, the choice of loss function is a substantive one: different losses will disagree about the quality of a prediction.
-This leads us to ask: which loss function(s) should behavioural game theorists use?
+However, evaluating the quality of such a model on a dataset requires a loss function.
+Researchers working in behavioral game theory have made a wide variety of different choices about precisely which loss function to use for such evaluations, with error rate, negative log-likelihood, cross-entropy, and (at least two notions of) mean-squared error all being common choices.
+Clearly, the choice is a substantive one, as different losses will disagree about the quality of a prediction.
+Which loss function should they use?